 - The LinkedIn Higher Education Student Portal has videos and tip sheets to help you build your profile, network, communicate on LinkedIn and more.

-- LinkedIn Webinars at LinkedIn Webinars provide free online presentations to help you get started using your account or to learn more about the features and functionality that LinkedIn offers.
+- The LinkedIn Webinars hosted on YouTube provide free online presentations to help you get started using your account or to learn more about the features and functionality that LinkedIn offers.

 Quick Tips for Success